About the Engaged Scholar

 The Engaged Scholar E-Newsletter is a quarterly supplement to the magazine.
 The more frequent publication schedule allows for timely updates about upcoming events, partnership and funding opportunities, and other announcements.
 The newsletter is issued in October, February, and April.

-The Engaged Scholar Speakers Series is co-sponsored by the National Collaborative for the Study of University Engagement.
-NCSUE invites renowned speakers to address issues related to the theory and practice of outreach and engagement, with a particular focus on community-based participatory research.
-There is no charge for attending the presentations.
-Sessions are free and open to the public, faculty, and students.
+The Engaged Scholar Speakers Series was co-sponsored by the National Collaborative for the Study of University Engagement.
+NCSUE invited renowned speakers to address issues related to the theory and practice of outreach and engagement, with a particular focus on community-based participatory research.
+Topics ranged from research using citizen knowledge work (IT and usability) to partnerships in health professions, balancing hope and critique in the public humanities, higher education's public mission, the urban setting, and work and family issues.
+The archive sessions are available as webstreamed video.

 If you would like to be added to our mailing list to receive information about Engaged Scholar events and publications, send a request to firstname.lastname@example.org.
 Please let us know whether you prefer to receive printed information by mail or an e-mail announcement when new items are posted online.